Are you posh enough to holiday at one of these exclusive ski resorts?

 9. Zürs, Austria

-Austria’s most exclusive ski resort, where the runs are never crowded as the wealthy clientele are all too busy knocking back the Bolly.
+One of Austria’s most exclusive ski resorts, where the runs are never crowded as the wealthy clientele are all too busy knocking back the Bolly.
 Small, but perfectly formed, Zürs is really a collection of extremely expensive hotels.
 It is a favourite of royalty and movie stars, but doesn’t have the ostentatious attitude of say St. Moritz or Courchevel.
 The neighbouring village of Lech was a favourite of Princess Diana and also featured in Bridget Jones: The Edge of Reason.

 Who to see: Princess Caroline of Monaco and Queen Beatrix of The Netherlands.